Coherence distillation machines are impossible in quantum thermodynamics: Introduction

 What are the fundamental limits of nature on manipulation of quantum clocks?
 Suppose we have multiple clocks, all synchronized with the same reference clock, which are affected by noise.
 Then, by averaging the time read from these clocks we can obtain a more accurate estimate of the current time according to the reference clock.
-In other words, we can \emph{distill} a less noisy clock from several noisy clocks.
+In other words, we can {distill} a less noisy clock from several noisy clocks.
 What are the limits of this distillation process for quantum clocks?
-Can we distill quantum clocks in \emph{pure} states from those in mixed states, at a nonzero rate?
+Can we distill quantum clocks in {pure} states from those in mixed states, at a nonzero rate?

-Interestingly, this question is related to another fundamental question about the manipulation of quantum coherence in quantum thermodynamics.
-It is now well-understood that coherence between different energy eigenstates is a resource in quantum thermodynamics, independent of other resources such as work, and can be used to implement operations which are otherwise impossible \cite{lostaglio2015description,lostaglio2015quantumPRX,korzekwa2016extraction, narasimhachar2015low}.
-A fundamental open question in this context is whether the laws of quantum mechanics and thermodynamics allow the existence a \emph{coherence distillation machine}, i.e. a machine that consumes work to obtain pure coherent states from mixed ones at a nonzero rate (See Fig.\ref{Fig1}).
-The connection between these two questions arises from the fact that the minimum requirement for a system to be a clock is to be in a state which contains coherence with respect to the energy-eigenbasis; otherwise, the system will be time-independent, and hence useless as a clock.
+Interestingly, this question is related to another fundamental question about the manipulation of coherence in quantum thermodynamics.
+It is now well-understood that coherence between different energy eigenstates is a resource, independent of other thermodynamic resources such as work, and can be used to implement operations which are otherwise impossible \cite{lostaglio2015description,lostaglio2015quantumPRX,korzekwa2016extraction, narasimhachar2015low}.
+A fundamental open question in this context is whether the laws of quantum mechanics and thermodynamics allow the existence a {coherence distillation machine}, i.e. a machine that consumes work to obtain pure coherent states from mixed ones at a nonzero rate (See Fig.\ref{Fig1}).
+The connection between these two questions arises from the fact that the minimum requirement for a system to be a clock is to be in a state which contains coherence (i.e. off-diagonal terms) with respect to the energy-eigenbasis; otherwise, the system will be time-independent, and hence useless as a clock.